flecoqui/av-services/envs/container/docker/av-rtmp-source/ubuntu/README.md

-# av-rtmp-source alpine
+# av-rtmp-source ubuntu

 ## Overview
-This av-service av-rtmp-source for alpine is a container running ffmpeg to stream RTMP content.
+This av-service av-rtmp-source for ubuntu is a container running ffmpeg to stream RTMP content.
 By default this container embeds a MKV file which will be used by ffmpeg to generate the RTMP stream.

-## Using av-rtmp-source alpine
+## Using av-rtmp-source ubuntu
-It's recommended to use and manage the av-rtmp-source alpine service with the avtool.sh command line tool.
+It's recommended to use and manage the av-rtmp-source ubuntu service with the avtool.sh command line tool.

 ### Installing the pre-requisites on the host machine
 As avtool.sh is a Linux bash file, you could run this tool from a machine or virtual machine running Ubuntu 20.04 LTS.